 Once you’ve narrowed down your options, think about any extra features that may come in handy on your next trip.
 Do you need a bear-resistant latch or locking mechanism?
-How about a sturdy cooler lid for extra preparation space or seating?
-You’ll find coolers that double as lunchboxes or feature an attached bottle opener.
+How about a sturdy cooler lid for extra food preparation space or seating?
+You’ll even find coolers that double as lunchboxes or feature an attached bottle opener.
 Keep an eye out for all the bells and whistles that could take your trip (or daily lunches) to the next level.

 Arctic Zone Titan Deep-Freeze Hardbody Cooler

-Stock 16 to 48 cans based on your needs with this all-around great pick.
+Pack 16 to 48 cans based on your needs with this all-around great pick.